Youth Employment Series (YES) Academy

 This summer, we’re offering youth ages 16 to 24 a new opportunity: to live away from home, attend the world’s largest blindness convention, and gain real work experience in a month-long program based in downtown San Francisco.

-The LightHouse for the Blind and Visually Impaired Youth Employment Series (YES) is excited to announce our 2018 Summer Academy for working-aged blind and visually impaired youth (ages 16 to 24).
-Participants will have access to engaging and memorable interactive learning opportunities as they participate in work-based learning experiences wile connecting with peers and mentors.
-Prepare to be immersed in innovative and comprehensive pre-employment skills training situated in am empowering and supportive community.
+The LightHouse for the Blind and Visually Impaired Youth Employment Series (YES) is excited to announce our 2019 Summer Academy for working-age blind and low vision youth!
+Youth will have access to engaging and memorable interactive learning opportunities as they participate in work-based learning experiences while connecting with life-long friends and mentors.
+Prepare to be immersed in innovative and comprehensive pre-employment skills training situated in am empowering and supportive community!

-The YES Summer Academy is a 4-week-long immersive experience for youth to gain first-hand knowledge with building their confidence, learning collaboration and how to be a “team player,” identify their strengths and interests, as well as gain a sense of direction through interactive work-based learning experiences.
-The YES Summer Academy will culminate with youth expanding their web of support, exploring their career interests, as well as be equipped with tools (i.e. a set of professional attire, working resume, interview strategies, etc.) as they continue on their journeys toward competitive meaningful employment.
+The YES Summer Academy is a 4-week long immersive experience for youth to gain first-hand knowledge with building their confidence, to learn collaboration and how to be a “team player,” to identify their strengths and interests, as well as to gain a sense of direction through interactive work-based learning experiences.
+The YES Summer Academy will culminate with youth expanding their web of support, exploring their career interests, as well as equip themselves with tools (i.e. a set of professional attire, working resume, interview strategies, etc.) as they continue on their journeys toward competitive meaningful employment.

 Learning outcomes will include: